andrewacashner/kircher/arca/README.md

 universalis_ (Rome, 1650), algorithmic composition, discrete
 mathematics and combinatorics in 17th-century music.

+This software is available through a web app at <https://www.arca1650.info/>.

 ## License

-Everything in this repository is copyright © 2021 by Andrew A. Cashner.
+Everything in this repository is copyright © 2022 by Andrew A. Cashner.
 All rights are reserved, except you may download the repository and compile your own copy of the program.